Channel Adoption Pathways and Post-Adoption Behavior: Abstract

 \section{Abstract}

-The rapid growth of digital shopping channels has prompted many traditional retailers to invest in e-commerce websites and mobile apps.
-While prior literature shows that multichannel customers tend to be more valuable, it overlooks how the reason for adopting a new channel may shape post-adoption behavior.
-Using transaction-level data from a major Brazilian pet supplies retailer, we examine how adoption of online shopping—by previously offline-only customers—affects post-adoption spend, profitability, and channel usage.
-We study four distinct adoption pathways: organic adoption, adoption due to the COVID-19 pandemic, Black Friday promotions, and a newly launched loyalty program.
-We find that although all adopter groups increase their spending relative to offline-only customers, post-adoption behavior differs based on the reason for adoption.
-COVID-19 adopters behave similarly to organic adopters in terms of spending, but show greater offline stickiness consistent with consumer inertia and habit theory, yielding higher profits due to higher offline margins.
-In contrast, promotion-driven adopters spend less post-adoption due to forward buying and exhibit lower profitability.
-Our findings caution against treating all multichannel customers as equal and highlight the importance of incorporating behavioral theories into forecasting and targeting strategies.
-Firms should account for adoption motives when evaluating channel and promotional investments.
+The rapid growth of digital shopping channels has led many traditional retailers to invest in e-commerce websites and mobile apps.
+While prior research shows that multichannel customers are more valuable, it overlooks how the motive for adopting a new channel shapes post-adoption behavior.
+Using transaction-level data from a major Brazilian pet supplies retailer, we study offline-only consumers who adopt online shopping through four pathways: organic adoption, the COVID-19 pandemic, Black Friday promotions, and a loyalty program.
+Using consumer-level panel data and difference-in-differences estimates, we examine how these pathways are associated with post-adoption spending, profitability, and channel usage.
+We find that all adopters spend more than comparable offline-only consumers, but their post-adoption behavior differs systematically by adoption pathway.
+Promotion-driven adopters exhibit patterns consistent with forward buying and lower subsequent profitability, whereas COVID adopters display stronger offline persistence consistent with consumer inertia and habit persistence.
+These findings suggest that managers may benefit from accounting for adoption-pathway heterogeneity when forecasting customer lifetime value and assessing the breakeven and ROI of promotions designed to induce online adoption.